virajnistane/EuclidClusterViz/README.md

 To modify the application:

-1. Edit `generate_standalone_html.py` for functionality changes
+1. Edit `cluster_dash_app.py` for functionality changes
 2. Update `requirements.txt` if adding new dependencies
 3. Modify data paths in the `load_data()` function as needed
-4. Test locally by generating HTML files
+4. Test locally by running the Dash application
 5. Use the launcher script to verify all functionality

 The application uses Plotly's Scattergl for better performance with large datasets and supports both algorithm comparison and individual algorithm views.